This manual covers the following parts of Dilay:

 Rebalance sketch selects an arbitrary node as the new root of a sketch.

-Sketch spheres adds paths of spheres by dragging over the surface of a sketch.
+Sketch spheres adds paths of spheres to the surface of a sketch.
 The Radius parameter determines the size of the spheres, and the Height parameter determines the position of the spheres in relation to the sketch surface.
 The Mirror checkbox has an identical meaning as for the Modify-sketch tool.

-Existing spheres can be smoothed by dragging while holding the Shift key.
-There are four different modes of smoothing:
+Existing spheres can be smoothed using four different modes of smoothing:

 None merely smoothes the path of spheres.